 The recent exercise of booking my flights back to Canada from New Zealand was a harrowing one.
 It took forever to actually decide on a plan of action and execute it.
-And for a full-time traveler of four years, it shouldn’t have been that difficult.
+And for a full-time traveler, it shouldn’t have been that difficult.
 Then again, maybe my very freedom inspired this paralysis; the paralysis of choice.

 NZ to Canada: It shouldn’t be that difficult…

 I had a starting point: New Zealand.
 And I had a final destination: Canada (to visit family and friends, who I haven’t seen for a few years).
 But after spending six months in New Zealand, and returning to a place very familiar to me, I wanted to “shake it up” by visiting somewhere different (perhaps exotic) enroute.
 As a full-time traveler, I’ve created a lifestyle that allows me to do that, and I figured I’d be crazy not to exercise this privilege of choice.

 But it was in making this choice that I became completely stymied.
 When the world is your oyster, where do you begin?

 So I asked my readers, and polled my Facebook fans.
 I opened up a world atlas and searched for logical stopover points.
 And I researched – and researched, and researched – flights, routes, and possible itineraries; emerging day after day from fruitless hours spent online with nothing more than tired eyes and a frustrated spirit.

 Nothing seemed easy.
 Every time I thought I had it narrowed down, another possibility would fly in from stage left and confuse me again.

 In the past, my travel decisions and destinations have been quite easy; a family wedding brought me to western Canada, a unique caretaking position drew me to Hawaii, a sponsored trip brought Australia into the picture, and filming a television show introduced me to New Zealand.
 In these situations (and others), there was always choice, but one option always stood out from the rest as the “obvious” one.